Maria Bartiromo asks storied hedge fund investor George Soros about a possible turnaround in stocks and his reaction to the G-20 outcome

 I remain critical because I think it would have been much more effective to recapitalize the banks, create clean banks that are able to lend.
 The way the TARP money was spent was very messy and badly done.
 And because of that, there's a reluctance by Congress to make new money available.
 So it will take a long time for the banks to dig themselves out.
 And while they're doing that, they will not be providing sufficient credit to carry on business, they'll be charging a lot, and that generally is going to weigh on our economy.

-Are you expecting that we'll see more banks go down?No, I think it's clear that no major [U.S.] bank whose failure would have a systemic effect will be allowed to go under.
+No, I think it's clear that no major [U.S.] bank whose failure would have a systemic effect will be allowed to go under.

-They'll be nationalized?It would be better to nationalize [the banks] than merely to nationalize their debt and leave them with the profits, because that's really to the disadvantage of the taxpayer.
+It would be better to nationalize [the banks] than merely to nationalize their debt and leave them with the profits, because that's really to the disadvantage of the taxpayer.

 I do.
 Basically, this whole financial system collapsed because regulators failed to regulate.
 There was a belief that markets are self-correcting.
 That turned out to be wrong.
 So we have two tasks: One is to arrest the collapse and reverse it, and I think we are making good progress.
 And what happened at the G-20 is an important step.
 Now comes the task of rebuilding the financial system from its foundations, because it was built on false premises.
 That will take longer.
 There's much less clarity on that than there is on what needs to be done to stop the collapse.

-What will the banking industry look like once we emerge from this crisis?It will look fundamentally different because if you recognize that there has to be a guarantee for the deposits, then you also have to regulate those entities that are guaranteed.
+It will look fundamentally different because if you recognize that there has to be a guarantee for the deposits, then you also have to regulate those entities that are guaranteed.
 So it's not enough to regulate the money supply.
 You have to regulate credit.
 And you have to recognize that markets are prone to create asset bubbles and accept the responsibility of preventing those bubbles from becoming too big and self-reinforcing, because that's what a bubble is—a self-reinforcing process.
 And you have to recognize that markets have moods that regulators must counterbalance.
 You also have to recognize that if the markets don't know what equilibrium is, then regulators can't possibly know either.
 So you have to accept that regulators will be wrong.
 But with the benefit of feedback from the market, you can judge whether you've done too much or too little.

 Where are they going, another planet?
 There's general agreement that regulation has to be global.
 If you have global markets, you must have global regulation.
 There is no alternative now with tax havens being brought under control.
 Hedge funds will have to get used to being regulated.